mastersubhajit/change_gdm3_lockscreen_background/README.md

 * Change login theme (global system theme) from themes located in __/usr/share/themes__
 * Change login screen shield.
 (Login screen's lockscreen image)
 * Enable / disable user list at login.
-* __NEW!__ Force rounded login icon. __Proven to work gnome-shell 3.32 onwards as it has support for it.__ Might also work earlier versions but is not tested and in case if it is not working nothing will be done to fix.
+* Proven to work gnome-shell 3.36 onwards as it has support for it.__ Might also work earlier versions but is not tested and in case if it is not working nothing can be done to fix.

 # gdm3 Lock Screen Background Changer
 Gnome GDM Login Theme Manager.
 Easy and Fast Login Theme Manipulation.